Dental Implants

 01 How long does treatment take?

-Depending on your health condition & the type & number of implants you need, the implant procedure can take a day or a total of a few months.
+Depending on your health condition and the type and number of implants you need, the implant procedure can take a day or a total of a few months.

-Our mouths are constantly changing depending on what we eat & drink, our habits & our age.
+Our mouths are constantly changing depending on what we eat and drink, our habits and our age.
 Seeing a dentist regularly is the best way to catch a potential problem before it becomes a big deal.
 Not to alarm you, but lots of dental conditions don’t necessarily have obvious symptoms that you can rely on to spot something early.
-Dentists have the expertise & advanced tools to properly examine your oral health in a way that patients simply can’t do for themselves.
+Dentists have the expertise and advanced tools to properly examine your oral health in a way that patients simply can’t do for themselves.

 Not everyone needs to see the dentist every six months; some patients need to see us more often.
 Depending on your oral health situation, the dentist will recommend the frequency at which you need to visit us.
 Some patients see us every three or four months, especially if they have gum disease.
 If the dentist asks you to come in more frequently than you did in the past, please know that this advice is given with the idea of keeping you healthier in the long run.

-Your regular visits are your best chance for keeping your teeth strong, clean & white & your breath fresh.
-Hygienists can remove stains that regular brushing & flossing & in-home whitening treatments can’t!
+Your regular visits are your best chance for keeping your teeth strong, clean and white and your breath fresh.
+Hygienists can remove stains that regular brushing and flossing and in-home whitening treatments can’t!
 Plus, we’re always happy to give you refresher training on the best techniques for your at-home oral hygiene routine.

-Our mouths are constantly changing depending on what we eat & drink, our habits & our age.
+Our mouths are constantly changing depending on what we eat and drink, our habits and our age.
 Seeing a dentist regularly is the best way to catch a potential problem before it becomes a big deal.
 Not to alarm you, but lots of dental conditions don’t necessarily have obvious symptoms that you can rely on to spot something early.
-Dentists have the expertise & advanced tools to properly examine your oral health in a way that patients simply can’t do for themselves.
+Dentists have the expertise and advanced tools to properly examine your oral health in a way that patients simply can’t do for themselves.

 Not everyone needs to see the dentist every six months; some patients need to see us more often.
 Depending on your oral health situation, the dentist will recommend the frequency at which you need to visit us.
 Some patients see us every three or four months, especially if they have gum disease.
 If the dentist asks you to come in more frequently than you did in the past, please know that this advice is given with the idea of keeping you healthier in the long run.

-Your regular visits are your best chance for keeping your teeth strong, clean & white & your breath fresh.
-Hygienists can remove stains that regular brushing & flossing & in-home whitening treatments can’t!
+Your regular visits are your best chance for keeping your teeth strong, clean and white and your breath fresh.
+Hygienists can remove stains that regular brushing and flossing and in-home whitening treatments can’t!
 Plus, we’re always happy to give you refresher training on the best techniques for your at-home oral hygiene routine.

-Our mouths are constantly changing depending on what we eat & drink, our habits & our age.
+Our mouths are constantly changing depending on what we eat and drink, our habits and our age.
 Seeing a dentist regularly is the best way to catch a potential problem before it becomes a big deal.
 Not to alarm you, but lots of dental conditions don’t necessarily have obvious symptoms that you can rely on to spot something early.
-Dentists have the expertise & advanced tools to properly examine your oral health in a way that patients simply can’t do for themselves.
+Dentists have the expertise and advanced tools to properly examine your oral health in a way that patients simply can’t do for themselves.

 Not everyone needs to see the dentist every six months; some patients need to see us more often.
 Depending on your oral health situation, the dentist will recommend the frequency at which you need to visit us.
 Some patients see us every three or four months, especially if they have gum disease.
 If the dentist asks you to come in more frequently than you did in the past, please know that this advice is given with the idea of keeping you healthier in the long run.

-Your regular visits are your best chance for keeping your teeth strong, clean & white & your breath fresh.
-Hygienists can remove stains that regular brushing & flossing & in-home whitening treatments can’t!
+Your regular visits are your best chance for keeping your teeth strong, clean and white and your breath fresh.
+Hygienists can remove stains that regular brushing and flossing and in-home whitening treatments can’t!
 Plus, we’re always happy to give you refresher training on the best techniques for your at-home oral hygiene routine.

-Our mouths are constantly changing depending on what we eat & drink, our habits & our age.
+Our mouths are constantly changing depending on what we eat and drink, our habits and our age.
 Seeing a dentist regularly is the best way to catch a potential problem before it becomes a big deal.
 Not to alarm you, but lots of dental conditions don’t necessarily have obvious symptoms that you can rely on to spot something early.
-Dentists have the expertise & advanced tools to properly examine your oral health in a way that patients simply can’t do for themselves.
+Dentists have the expertise and advanced tools to properly examine your oral health in a way that patients simply can’t do for themselves.

 Not everyone needs to see the dentist every six months; some patients need to see us more often.
 Depending on your oral health situation, the dentist will recommend the frequency at which you need to visit us.
 Some patients see us every three or four months, especially if they have gum disease.
 If the dentist asks you to come in more frequently than you did in the past, please know that this advice is given with the idea of keeping you healthier in the long run.

-Your regular visits are your best chance for keeping your teeth strong, clean & white & your breath fresh.
-Hygienists can remove stains that regular brushing & flossing & in-home whitening treatments can’t!
+Your regular visits are your best chance for keeping your teeth strong, clean and white and your breath fresh.
+Hygienists can remove stains that regular brushing and flossing and in-home whitening treatments can’t!
 Plus, we’re always happy to give you refresher training on the best techniques for your at-home oral hygiene routine.

-Our mouths are constantly changing depending on what we eat & drink, our habits & our age.
+Our mouths are constantly changing depending on what we eat and drink, our habits and our age.
 Seeing a dentist regularly is the best way to catch a potential problem before it becomes a big deal.
 Not to alarm you, but lots of dental conditions don’t necessarily have obvious symptoms that you can rely on to spot something early.
-Dentists have the expertise & advanced tools to properly examine your oral health in a way that patients simply can’t do for themselves.
+Dentists have the expertise and advanced tools to properly examine your oral health in a way that patients simply can’t do for themselves.

 Not everyone needs to see the dentist every six months; some patients need to see us more often.
 Depending on your oral health situation, the dentist will recommend the frequency at which you need to visit us.
 Some patients see us every three or four months, especially if they have gum disease.
 If the dentist asks you to come in more frequently than you did in the past, please know that this advice is given with the idea of keeping you healthier in the long run.

-Your regular visits are your best chance for keeping your teeth strong, clean & white & your breath fresh.
-Hygienists can remove stains that regular brushing & flossing & in-home whitening treatments can’t!
+Your regular visits are your best chance for keeping your teeth strong, clean and white and your breath fresh.
+Hygienists can remove stains that regular brushing and flossing and in-home whitening treatments can’t!
 Plus, we’re always happy to give you refresher training on the best techniques for your at-home oral hygiene routine.

-Our mouths are constantly changing depending on what we eat & drink, our habits & our age.
+Our mouths are constantly changing depending on what we eat and drink, our habits and our age.
 Seeing a dentist regularly is the best way to catch a potential problem before it becomes a big deal.
 Not to alarm you, but lots of dental conditions don’t necessarily have obvious symptoms that you can rely on to spot something early.
-Dentists have the expertise & advanced tools to properly examine your oral health in a way that patients simply can’t do for themselves.
+Dentists have the expertise and advanced tools to properly examine your oral health in a way that patients simply can’t do for themselves.

 Not everyone needs to see the dentist every six months; some patients need to see us more often.
 Depending on your oral health situation, the dentist will recommend the frequency at which you need to visit us.
 Some patients see us every three or four months, especially if they have gum disease.
 If the dentist asks you to come in more frequently than you did in the past, please know that this advice is given with the idea of keeping you healthier in the long run.

-Your regular visits are your best chance for keeping your teeth strong, clean & white & your breath fresh.
-Hygienists can remove stains that regular brushing & flossing & in-home whitening treatments can’t!
+Your regular visits are your best chance for keeping your teeth strong, clean and white and your breath fresh.
+Hygienists can remove stains that regular brushing and flossing and in-home whitening treatments can’t!
 Plus, we’re always happy to give you refresher training on the best techniques for your at-home oral hygiene routine.